ArenKDesai/Aren-s-Notes/graphics lec.md

 4. Lighting
 5. Texture / Pattern

-Primitives in 3D are easier since the vast majority of 3D objects are made from triang
+Primitives in 3D are easier since the vast majority of 3D objects are made from triangles.